 There are 54 FIFA-affiliated nations.

-Round One: The 28 lowest ranked nations play two-legged ties.
-The ties were played in September 2019, with the full fixture list available here.
+Round One: The 28 lowest ranked nations played two-legged ties, played in September 2019, with the full list of results available here.

 Group A: Algeria, Burkina Faso, Niger, Djibouti